clemsonciti/palmetto-documentation/pages/documentation/workflows_dask.md

 If you wish to use Dask in distributed mode on Palmetto Cluster, you need to do the following:

-1. Start a Dask cluster by running the `start-dask-cluster` script on the Terminal
+1. Start a Dask cluster as shown above
 2. In your notebooks, use the following code to start the Dask client:

 ```python